getherbie/start-website/README.md

 Herbie Website (Kick)-Starter
 =============================

-Ein neues Website-Projekt startest du mit Hilfe von Composer.
+A new website project you start using Composer.

     $ composer create-project getherbie/start-website:dev-master

-Composer installiert den Website-Starter in das Verzeichnis `start-website`.
+Composer installed the starter site in the directory `start-website`.

-Die einzelnen Schritte kannst du auch einzeln durchführen:
+The individual steps you can also perform individually:

 	$ git clone https://github.com/getherbie/start-website.git
     $ cd start-website
     $ composer update

-Fertig!
+Finished!

-Die Website rufst du im Browser unter `http://localhost/start-website/web/` auf.
+The site you call the browser at `http://localhost/start-website/web/` on.

-Weitere Informationen zu Herbie findest du unter [Herbie](http://www.getherbie.org)
+For more information about Herbie you can find in [Herbie](http://www.getherbie.org)